dotnet/designs/accepted/2020/net5/net5.md

 ### TFMs are a closed set

-One question is whether third parties can extend the TFM space (i.e. the part after the dash) without having to rely on changes in NuGet/MSBuild.
+One question is whether third parties can extend the TFM space (that is, the part after the dash) without having to rely on changes in NuGet/MSBuild.
 Due to the expansion of short name into TFI & TFM this would be non-trivial.